-Mourtzanakis Residence is a place for anyone who is looking for holidays in a tranquil and secluded spot, without however being too far away from everything (especially the sea); who doesn’t want to blow the budget, but appreciates space and comfort; and who likes the kind of hosts that will treat you like friends, while providing good service and respecting your privacy.
-Marcos and Smaro (short for Smaragda) are Greeks with an international background – he grew up in Beirut and she lived for many years in Paris – who finally returned to their native soil to run a small, eco-friendly hotel consisting of four individual guesthouses.
+Mourtzanakis Residence is a place for anyone who is looking for holidays in a tranquil and secluded spot, without however being too far away from everything (especially the sea); who doesn’t want to blow the budget, but appreciates space and comfort; and who likes to get good service, but doesn’t need bellboys or 24-hour room service.
+It’s an eco-friendly little hotel consisting of four individual guesthouses.
 Everything at Mourtzanakis Residence is designed with a view to ‘easy living’.
-The houses are of modern design, and furnished and decorated in a fresh and unpretentious style, with some traditional touches.
+The houses have a modern design and are furnished and decorated in a fresh and unpretentious style, with some traditional touches.
 The layout is open-space with the master bedroom in a loft, while children can sleep on built-in convertible sofas in the living room.
 If you feel lazy, you can just stay put by the (smallish) pool.
-Otherwise, stroll to the 16th century village of Achlada, drive to the sea (there are four beaches at about ten minutes by car) or ask Marcos help you organize excursions and activities including horse riding, scuba diving, mountain climbing and kayaking.
+Otherwise, stroll to the 16th century village of Achlada, drive to the sea (there are four beaches at about ten minutes by car) or ask your hosts to help you organize excursions and activities including horse riding, scuba diving, mountain climbing and kayaking.

-Marco and Smaro are wonderful hosts, and thanks to them there is a super friendly atmosphere and happy feeling all around.
-I also very much enjoyed the peaceful, beautiful surroundings.
-The views over olive groves, the mountains and the sea are mesmerizing; the sunsets are to die for.
+This is a place to feel relaxed, at ease and at home.
+I particularly enjoyed the tranquil, beautiful surroundings.
+The views from the property (and from all accommodation units!) over olive groves, the mountains and the sea are mesmerizing; the sunsets are to die for.

-1 house for up to 3 persons with a living room with open kitchen (1 extra bed possible)
+1 house (70 m2) for up to 3 persons with a living room with open kitchen (1 extra bed possible)

 Sitting/dining room with a fireplace